-In addition, it is a longstanding practice that at every Board and committee meeting, the non-executive directors meet without management present.
+After each Board and committee meeting, the non-executive directors meet without management present.
 This provides an opportunity for the non-executive directors to share thoughts and insights with their peers.
-The chairman provides the necessary feedback from the closed sessions to the Group chief executive to action.
+The chairman provides feedback from the closed sessions to the Group chief executive for implementation.